ncphillips/truecoders.io/_coders/darius-witherspoon.markdown

   -
 references:
 - name: Cody Winton
-  title:
-  company:
-  quote: Darius has both skill and drive to complete tasks with quality and accuracy.
+  reference: Darius has both skill and drive to complete tasks with quality and accuracy.
     His knowledge of the technical and his exceptional soft skills make him a great addition to a team.
 I'd recommend Darius for a developer or quality assurance role.
 - name: Martin Murphy
-  title:
-  company:
-  quote: Darius is a perpetual learner able to digest complex problems quickly and
+  reference: Darius is a perpetual learner able to digest complex problems quickly and
     put them into use.
 Great interpersonal skills I believe he’ll be a valuable asset to any team and produce the best results from those around him.
 Diagnostics are his strong suit and I look forward to seeing what he can do in the wild.